Hermitian Yang-Mills connections on pullback bundles: The semistable case

 \subsection{Approximate solutions: two components case.}

-The main goal of this section is to prove Proposition \ref{prop:highorder}, where we construct the approximate solutions to the HYM equation on $X$, to any desired order.
+The main goal of this section is to construct the approximate solutions to the HYM equation on $X$, to any desired order.
+As in Section \ref{sec:stableapprox}, we use here (and in the next section) power series expansions in $k^{-1}$.
+An expression $\sigma(k)=O(k^{-j})$ for $\sigma$ a section of a vector bundle is to be interpreted as holding pointwise.
+We will also use such expressions for operators, in which case they should be interpreted as holding after the operator acts on a section.
+Convergence issues will be addressed in Section \ref{sec:linop}.

 We will assume here that the graded object associated to $E$ has only two components.
-We single out this case as its presentation is simpler, and its proof will be used in an induction argument to obtain the general case in the next section.
+We single out this case as its presentation is simpler, and its proof already gathers some of the main ingredients needed in the general construction.
 Compared to the stable setting of Section \ref{sec:stableapprox}, the added complication is that we will have to relate the rates of convergence of the two parameters $k^{-1}$ and $\lambda$ involved in the semistable case.

 From now on the Jordan--H\"older filtration takes the simple form

 and the graded object is

 where $\cG_1 = \cF_1$ and $\cG_2 = \frac{E}{\cF_1}.$ Denoting by $\delb_{\cG_i}$ the Dolbeault operators on $\cG_i$, the Dolbeault operator on $E$ is explicitly given by